 Book or Kindle reader

 Being on a remote tropical island is a great opportunity to disconnect, but you’ll want some good reading material for hammock time.
-Check out the Kindle Paperwhite, the swanky Kindle Voyage or get really fancy and pick up the new waterproof Kindle Oasis – waterproof!!!
-If you’re bringing a Kindle, check out a free trial of Amazon’s Kindle Unlimited service to load up on great reading material without the weight of a whole library.
+The latest Kindle Paperwhite adds a game-changing new feature for an island vacation – it’s waterproof!!!
+If a Kindle tops your list of things to bring to an island, check out a free trial of Amazon’s Kindle Unlimited service to load up on great reading material without the weight of a whole library.

 If traveling with kids: